-So for those of you that are already Prime Members, make sure you are taking advantage of all the benefits that are included.
+Now you can see the benefits of being a Prime Member, especially if you are a traveler!
+For those of you that are already Prime Members, make sure you are taking advantage of all the benefits that are included.
 I have found they come in handy, especially for travelers.
 For those of you that are not members, you can sign up for a 1 month free trial to see if you like it.
 To sign up for a free trial in the US click here and in the UK click here.
 If you are not satisfied you can cancel it and you won’t be charged a thing.

 Are you an Amazon Prime member?
 What are your favorite Prime benefits?
 Do you have questions about how to make the most of your Amazon Prime membership?

 - If you are not already a Prime Member, try the one month free trial.
 To get your free 30 day trial of Amazon Prime in the US free trial click here.
 For the UK free trial click here.

 - Download the different Amazon apps (Kindle, Music, Video, Audible, Photo).
 Then you can have access to your Amazon Prime benefits on the go!

 - For countries other than the US and UK, prime membership benefits may vary, so please check your local Amazon website.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.